 Along with the Preliminary Application, the Applicant must provide a Market Study (uploaded Adobe PDF file with the Application package) prepared by an experienced market analyst, approved by CHFA, who is totally unaffiliated with the Applicant and/or Owner of the proposed project and has no financial interest in the project.
 A Letter of Engagement with an approved market analyst must be submitted at the time of the submission of the Letter of Intent.
 The Letter of Engagement must include the proposed Primary Market Area (PMA).
-A completed Market Study that meets the requirements of the Market Study Guide, completed by an approved market analyst, must be submitted at the time of the submission of the Letter of Intent.
-The Letter of Staff Appraiser prior to commencement of the study and prior to the Letter of Intent.
+A completed Market Study that meets the requirements of the Market Study Guide, completed by an approved market analyst, must be submitted at the time of the submission of the Application.
+The market analyst must contact CHFA's Staff Appraiser prior to commencement of the study and prior to the Letter of Intent.
 The list of CHFA-approved market analysts can be found on CHFA's website.